 NARCAN will be stored in designated location of Hamilton Center Inc. Designated staff will check for the expiration date and proper storage monthly.

-The Chief Clinical Officer has oversight responsibility for NARCAN Administration.
+The Chief Clinical Officer and Chief of Crisis Services have oversight responsibility for NARCAN Administration.

 The Executive Director of Addictions and Substance Abuse Services or designee will be responsible for requesting replacement doses of NARCAN.